Hope Sandoval: Hope Sandoval and the Warm Inventions (2000–2010)

-Sandoval formed The Warm Inventions in 2000 and released her first solo album Bavarian Fruit Bread in 2001, which she recorded with My Bloody Valentine drummer Colm Ó Cíosóig.
+Sandoval formed the Warm Inventions in 2000 and released her first solo album Bavarian Fruit Bread in 2001, which she recorded with My Bloody Valentine drummer Colm Ó Cíosóig.
 The album differed in terms of theme, voice, and instrumentation from that of her work with Mazzy Star.
 Bert Jansch plays guitar on two tracks, and the album features two covers, "Butterfly Mornings" from the film The Ballad of Cable Hogue (1970) and Jesus and Mary Chain's "Drop".
 The Warm Inventions released two EPs, At the Doorway Again in 2000 and Suzanne in 2002 but did not win commercial success, with one video on MTV and little radio play.
 Sandoval recorded a song, "Wild Roses", for a compilation CD released by Air France, In the Air (2008).

-Hope Sandoval and The Warm Inventions released their second album, Through the Devil Softly, on September 29, 2009.
+Hope Sandoval and the Warm Inventions released their second album, Through the Devil Softly, on September 29, 2009.

 Sandoval and her band were chosen by Matt Groening to perform at the edition of the All Tomorrow's Parties festival he curated in May 2010 in Minehead, England.
-The group also played the ATP New York 2010 music festival in Monticello, New York in September 2010 at the request of film director Jim Jarmusch.
+The group also played the ATP New York 2010 music festival in Monticello, New York, in September 2010 at the request of the film director Jim Jarmusch.

 Mazzy Star re-formation (2011–2014)

 In 2009, Sandoval confirmed in an interview with Rolling Stone that Mazzy Star was still active: "It's true we're still together.
 We're almost finished [with the record].
 But I have no idea what that means."
 In October 2011, the group released the single "Common Burn"/"Lay Myself Down", their first material in 15 years.
 The group stated that they had plans to release the album in 2012.
 In July 2013, "California", the first single from the new album was released.
 The album, Seasons of Your Day, was released in September 2013.

-David Roback died in Los Angeles on February 24, 2020 from metastatic cancer.
+David Roback died in Los Angeles on February 24, 2020, from cancer.